rl-institut/open_plan/docs/model/limitations.rst

 :Reason:

-The MVS is based :code:`oemof-solph` python library and uses its generic components to set up an energy system.
+The open_plan tool is based :code:`oemof-solph` python library and uses its generic components to set up an energy system.
 Transformers and storages cannot have variable efficiencies, because otherwise the system of equation to solve would not be linear.

 :Implications:

 Simplifying the implementation of some component specifications can be beneficial for the ease of the model, however, it contributes to the lack of realism and might result in less accurate values.
-The MVS trades off the decreased level of detail for a quick evaluation of its scenarios, which are often only used for a pre-feasibility analysis.
+The open_plan tool trades off the decreased level of detail for a quick evaluation of its scenarios, which are often only used for a pre-feasibility analysis.

 .. _limitations-degradation: